a-ads/blog/content/blog/bug-bounty-program.md

   - Guides
 author: Yulia Savushkina
 thumbnail: ../../static/assets/illustration-3.png
+meta_title: Bug bounty program
+meta_description: Looking to help enhance the security of our operations?
+We welcome security reports from professional researchers and beginners alike.
+To ensure that your report is useful and actionable, please provide information on how the vulnerability you've discovered could be used, its impact, and all pertinent details.
+Be sure to include exact steps on how the vulnerability can be exploited and how we can reproduce the issue.
+We'd also appreciate a demonstration of the attack that won't affect our existing users.
+Please submit the bug report via our support channels and in any language you prefer.
+  Monetary rewards will be paid in bitcoins at our discretion, and known vulnerabilities listed in our Knowledge Base are not eligible.
+Help us find flaws in our code by clicking "Report a bug" on our website, and join our Hall of Fame!
 ---
 The security of our operations is our highest priority for many reasons: we're dealing with our clients’ money, we must protect our partners' privacy, and we have our own reputation at stake.
 Either you are a professional security researcher or just a beginner, we welcome your security reports.
 However we'd love them to be useful and actionable, that's why we have certain recommendations in their regard.